instantdb/instant/client/www/pages/docs/storage.md

 ## Uploading files

-Once again, we use the `db.storage.put(pathname: string, file: Buffer)` function to upload a file on the backend.
+Once again, we use the `db.storage.upload(pathname: string, file: Buffer)` function to upload a file on the backend.

 Note that unlike our browser SDK, the `file` argument must be a `Buffer`: